aws-samples/k8s-rbac-iam-java-operator/java-operator/README.md

 ## Java-based Custom Controller

 The Kubernetes operator is implemented using <a href="https://github.com/kubernetes-client/java">Kubernetes Java SDK</a>.
-This operator packages a custom resource named IamUserGroup defined by a CustomResourceDefinition, a custom controller implemented as a Deployment, which responds to events in the Kubernetes cluster pertaining to add/update/delete actions on the IamUserGroup custom resource, Role/RoleBinding resources that allow the custom controller to make changes to the aws-auth ConfigMap.
+This operator packages a custom resource named <b>IamUserGroup</b> defined by a CustomResourceDefinition, a custom controller implemented as a Deployment, which responds to events in the Kubernetes cluster pertaining to add/update/delete actions on the IamUserGroup custom resource, Role/RoleBinding resources that allow the custom controller to make changes to the <b>aws-auth</b> ConfigMap.

 ## Build Requirements